techidaily/site-win11/source/_posts/decoding-microsoft-family-safetys-core-functions.md

  As soon as you do this, your account will receive a new payment.
 From hereon, your family members are free to make purchases under the pre-set budget set by you.

  Of course, if there's a deeper financial problem causing bad spending habits, this will be a band-aid over a bigger issue.
-As such, check out[how to break bad online shopping habits](https://www.makeuseof.com/ways-break-bad-online-shopping-habits/) for more tips on toning the spending down.
+As such, check out [how to break bad online shopping habits](https://www.makeuseof.com/ways-break-bad-online-shopping-habits/) for more tips on toning the spending down.

 ## 5\.
 Family Notebook